carlshan/intro_to_computer_programming/Optional/Advanced_Python_Topics.md

 ## Introduction

 Here are a few advanced programming topics in Python and exercises associated with them.

-Pick one topic to focus on and turn in the exercises associated with the topic.

 ## Topic 1: List Comprehensions